-- 1. Be based on peak flows at the approved point of disposal. - 2.
-Evaluate the system's conveyance capacity from the point of disposal, one-quarter of a mile downstream or to a distance where the project site contributes less than 15 percent of the upstream drainage basin area, whichever is greater. - 3.
+- 1. Be based on peak flows at the approved Point of Connection. - 2.
+Evaluate the system's conveyance capacity from the Point of Connection, one-quarter of a mile downstream or to a distance where the project site contributes less than 15 percent of the upstream drainage basin area, whichever is greater. - 3.
 Use the Rational Method and the Manning's Formula to evaluate the capacity of existing pipes, ditches, and waterways.